 Proper brushing and flossing is also important to ensuring your sealant last for many years.
 Additionally, encourage your children to avoid chewing on hard objects, such as ice, to keep the sealant from cracking.
 At each check-up, Dr. Nanna and her team will check the sealants and recommend when sealants should be re-applied.

-Dr. Nanna recommends that her patients have sealants applied when their molars erupt, to best protect them between the ages of six and 14 when they are most prone to developing cavities.
+Our Roswell Pediatric Dentist, Dr. Nanna recommends that her patients have sealants applied when their molars erupt, to best protect them between the ages of six and 14 when they are most prone to developing cavities.
 In some cases, if a child’s baby teeth have very deep grooves or pits, Dr. Nanna may also recommend sealants on these teeth.
 Baby teeth play an important role in ensuring healthy permanent teeth that erupt in the proper locations, so it’s important to take proper care of these teeth.